OpenGATE/Gate/docs/generating_and_tracking_optical_photons.rst

    /gate/digitizer/Singles/insert thresholder
    /gate/digitizer/Singles/thresholder/setThreshold 1.0 eV

-The **projection** (see #Binary output of projection set|Projection set) associated to this digitizer records only photons corresponding to the defined energy window.
+The **projection** (see :ref:`binary_output_of_projection_set-label`) associated to this digitizer records only photons corresponding to the defined energy window.
 The projection image is therefore the fluorescence image.

 Optical Imaging Simulation Outputs
 ----------------------------------